 Ready to get started?
 Let’s go…

 Selling products.
 It’s probably the first thing that came to mind, right?

-Today, there are over 650,000 ecommerce websites that generate $1,000+ annual profit – a number which is only growing year-on-year.
+Today, there are 12-24 million ecommerce sites online – although less than 1 million of those make more than $1000 per year – this is number which is only growing year-on-year.
 And the best part is, anyone can set one up!

 How to Create Your Own Ecommerce Website